Skip to main content

 High Temperature Superconductivity and Dielectrics Laboratories

-Electric power devices that use high temperature superconducting materials, instead of copper, offer significant improvements in the capacity, efficiency and reliability of electrical systems.
-At CAPS, we are aggressively pursuing this powerful science and technology of superconductivity.
-Our center also offers a high-voltage dielectrics testing laboratory for investigation and testing dielectric characteristics of superconducting power system components at high voltages and under cryogenic temperatures.
-Our focus is on the research, development, and testing of prototype high temperature superconductive power system applications through industry-led projects.
+Electric power devices that use high temperature superconducting materials instead of copper offer significant improvements in the capacity, efficiency, and reliability of electrical systems.
+At CAPS, we are pursuing the powerful science and technology of superconductivity.
+We have established a suite of advanced experimental, modelling, and simulation tools to support the development of superconducting power devices.
+We have a high-voltage laboratory for developing dielectric systems suitable for cryogenic operating temperatures of superconducting power system components.
+We focus on the research, development, and design validation of prototype high temperature superconducting power system components for electric utility and transportation applications through collaboration with industry.

 Learn more about our HTS and Dieletrics laboratories